matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 ### 4: Multimodal Input
 Represent different types of data by concatenating all available data representations.
 Bag of Words (BOW) vs embeddings for text representation.
 Images can be individual pixels or a tiled structure like convolutional neural networks.

+### 5: Reframing
+Change the representation of the output of a machine learning problem, such as regression to classification.

+The example given was "male babies born to 25 year old mothers at 38 weeks" from the natality dataset returned a normal distribution around 7.5 pounds.
+As a regression problem the error is a standard deviation.
+If we reframe this as a classification model with weight ranges we get something more like a probability density function (PDF).

+They gave an example that works in the opposite way, taking a classification model for movie recommendations and turning it into a regression model, but I couldn't make sense of it.
+Another possibility would be to use latitude/longitude instead of cities.
+It can also be useful to use the regression model as an input to a multitask learning model.
+My takeaway here is usually you will reframe regression models into classification models.

+If your output distribution is "sharp", you should stick with a regression.

+If you want less error in your classification, you need more buckets.

+Instead of changing between regression and classification, do both and use a multitask learning model.

+Interesting things learned: Tweedie distribution and Sigmoid function.

 ### Running *.ipynb files
 None of the *.pynb files ran "out of the box" for me.